 Osteoarthritis causes deterioration in the cartilage between your vertebrae, wearing down your neck joint.

 Bone spurs and herniated discs can press against the nerves in your neck, causing irritation and inflammation.

 Neck pain can be a symptom of some diseases, like rheumatoid arthritis and meningitis.

 Dr. Perlman assesses your condition so that he can effectively alleviate and treat the source of pain and the symptoms.

 If neck pain is affecting your quality of life, it's time to seek treatment.
-Call Kai Sports Medicine LLC today to make an appointment or book through this website.
+Call Kai Sports Medicine today to make an appointment or book through this website.

 We offer PRP and Regenerative Medicine.
 Please call us to book your appointment today.